mattdibi/redox-keyboard/README.md

 <img src="img/redox-1.jpg" alt="Redox" width="600"/>
 </p>

-**Designer's bio**: [Mattia Dal Ben (aka u/TiaMaT102)](mailto:matthewdibi@gmail.com) obtained a master's degree in Engineering Electronics with a specialization in Computer Science at the University of Udine.
+**Designer's bio**: [Mattia Dal Ben (aka u/TiaMaT102)](mailto:matthewdibi@gmail.com) obtained a master's degree in Electrical Engineering with a specialization in Computer Science at the University of Udine.
 Currently works as a Software Engineer in R&D department for a big IoT and Embedded Computers company.
 Mechanical keyboard enthusiast and maker, the Redox keyboard is the result of all of his passions.

 ## Rationale